seanmtracey/kcl-workshop/README.md

-# Santa as a Service
+# Face to Face w.
+AWS Rekognition
-**Use Node-RED to build and deploy an app which adds a festive beard to a face with AWS AI Technologies**
+**Use Node-RED to build and deploy an app which analyses a face with AWS AI Technologies**

 ## Intro

 Welcome!
-In this workshop we're going to be building a simple web application with HTML/CSS/JavaScript and Node-RED that will interface with AWS AI services that finds your face and then draws a Christmassy beard on it!.
+In this workshop we're going to be building a simple web application with HTML/CSS/JavaScript and Node-RED that will interface with AWS AI services that finds your face and then draws a shows an analysis of what it finds.

 **We will cover...**